rqlite/rqlite.io/content/en/docs/API/Read Consistency/_index.md

 If you decide to deploy [read-only nodes](/docs/clustering/read-only-nodes/) however, _none_ combined with `freshness` can be a particularly effective at adding read scalability to your system.
 You can use lots of read-only nodes, yet be sure that a given node serving a request has not fallen too far behind the Leader (or even become disconnected from the cluster).

 ## Which should I use?
-_Weak_ is probably sufficient for most applications, and is the default read consistency level.
-Unless your cluster Leader is continually changing there will be no difference between _weak_ and _strong_ -- but using _strong_ will result in slower queries, which is not what most people want.
+_Weak_ is almost certainly sufficient for your application, and is the default read consistency level.
+Unless your cluster Leader is continually changing while you're actually executing queries there will be never be any difference between _weak_ and _strong_ -- but using _strong_ will result in slower queries, which is not what most people want.

 ## How do I specify read consistency?
 To explicitly select consistency, set the query param `level` to the desired level.
 However, you should use _none_ with read-only nodes, unless you want those nodes to actually forward the query to the Leader.